Saadiee/web-dev-cohort-chaicode/experiments/Interview_Question.md

 ---

+### Q: Does JS has the capability for network calling?❓
+No, JS doesn't have the capability for network calling.

+---
 ### Q: Event Loop does not exist.
 Can you write one from scratch❓

 ---
 ### Q: Promise does not exist.
 Can you write one from scratch❓

 ---
 ### Q: Sequence of HTML, CSS, JS loading in browser❓

 ---
 ### Q: Difference b/w Prototype & __proto__❓

 ---
 ### Q: Proxy in JS❓

 ---

 ### Q: ❓